featherless/jeffverkoeyen.com/Sources/Site/Posts/2024/08/2024-08-16-SwiftUI-Menu-subtitle-shenanigans.md

 ## Buttons

-In mose cases you're going to add one or more `Buttons` to a `Menu`.
+In most cases you're going to add one or more `Buttons` to a `Menu`.
 The result is predictable.

 ```swift
 Menu {